All Episodes

 Now I'm back to America.

-Funny enough, JD Vance and uh and Tucker got into this the other when I saw them in Hershey regarding the quarter pounder and the Big Mac.
+So look, this is kind of what, you know, funny enough, JD Vance and Tucker got into this the other when I saw them in Hershey regarding the quarter pounder and the Big Mac.

-And Tucker was like, Yeah, but there's no special sauce.
+And Tucker was like, yeah, but there's no special sauce.

 Special sauce is nothing.